PROFESSIONS, VOCATIONS, AND BUSINESSES

 (f) In emergency situations where the life or health of the patient is in imminent danger;

 (g) In emergencies that constitute an immediate threat to the public health including, but not limited to, empiric treatment or prophylaxis to prevent or control an infectious disease outbreak;

 (h) Epinephrine auto-injectors in the name of a school pursuant to section 33-520A, Idaho Code, or an authorized entity pursuant to section 54-1733C, Idaho Code; and

-(j) If a prescriber makes a diagnosis of an infectious disease in a patient, prescribe or dispense antimicrobials to an individual who has been exposed to the infectious person in accordance with clinical guidelines for chemoprophylaxis.
+(i) If a prescriber makes a diagnosis of an infectious disease in a patient, prescribe or dispense antimicrobials to an individual who has been exposed to the infectious person in accordance with clinical guidelines.

 (3) Treatment, including issuing a prescription drug order, based solely on a static online questionnaire does not constitute a legitimate medical purpose.